canonical/chaos-engineering/docs/how-to/run_chaos_experiments.md

 Next, choose the Infrastructure type, specify the Kubernetes namespace to deploy the Infrastructure to and define a Service Account responsible for managing the Infrastructure.

-In this guide we will deploy the namespace-specific Chaos Infrastructure along the SUT (note the `Installation Location` being the same as the name of the Juju model we deployed `self-signed-certificates` to):
+In this guide we will deploy the namespace-specific Chaos Infrastructure alongside the SUT (note the `Installation Location` being the same as the name of the Juju model we deployed `self-signed-certificates` to):

 ```{image} ../images/bootstrap_infra_step_2.png